lonycell/grafana.v7/docs/sources/administration/image_rendering.md

 ## Run as standalone Node.js application

-The following example describes how to build and run the remote HTTP rendering service as a standalone Node.js application and configure Grafana appropriately.
+The following example describes how to build and run the remote HTTP rendering service as a standalone Node.js application and configure ThingSPIN appropriately.

-1. Clone the [Grafana image renderer plugin](https://grafana.com/grafana/plugins/grafana-image-renderer) Git repository.
+1. Clone the [ThingSPIN image renderer plugin](https://grafana.com/grafana/plugins/grafana-image-renderer) Git repository.
 2. Install dependencies and build:

     ```bash